alonisser/Intro-webpack-pywebIL/presentation.md

 * I don't like having  react in the same bundle as my code

-* I don't need the transpilers to work it, and It can be probably cached much much longer.
+* And It can be probably cached much much longer (So perhaps no hash in generated filename).

 ```javascript
 {